romesh-jaya/movie-store-frontend-react/README.md

   - Payments with pre-built checkout page and Stripe React library
   - Subscriptions
   - Webhooks for payment completion
-- React material-table (@material-table/core had to be used with Vite)
 - Pagination
 - Material UI [in this branch](https://github.com/romesh-jaya/movie-store-frontend-react/tree/material-ui)
   - useMediaQuery hook
   - Side-drawer
   - Loading skeletons
+  - React material-table (@material-table/core had to be used with Vite)
 - Bootstrap v5

 This project uses OMDB API to search for movie data.
 The latter has a 1,000 daily API call limit.
 Another free alternative might be TMDB: https://developers.themoviedb.org/3/getting-started

 This app communicates with the backend - which is available in a separate git project: movie-shop-backend.

-To deploy to Firebase, first perform a build, then run the following command from the terminal: firebase deploy --only hosting
+To deploy to Firebase hosting, first perform a build, then run the following command from the terminal: firebase deploy --only hosting

 Note: MongoDB automatically goes to inactive state after a period of inactivity, and needs restarting manually.